Home>Magda Boutros

 Assistant Professor

-Centre for Research on Social Inequalities (CRIS)
+Centre for Research on Social Inequalities (CRIS), The Laboratory for Interdisciplinary Evaluation of Public Policies (LIEPP)

-Research Interest(s): Policing and Criminal Justice Institutions, Social movements, Class, Race & Gender Inequalities, Law and Society
+Research Interest(s): Policing and criminal justice institutions, Social movements, Class, race & gender inequalities, Law and society

 Discipline(s): Sociology